tylertitsworth/5th-age-srd/Classes/Druid.md

 Daily

-**Effect:** You summon a swarm of bats with 20 hp (Bestiary p.
-13), according to the summoning rules on page XX.
+**Effect:** You summon a swarm of bats with 20 hp, according to the summoning rules on page XX.
 The bats remain until the end of the battle, or until they are reduced to zero hit points.
 They have the stats listed in their creature entries, except reduced hit points and no nastier specials.

 | Higher Level | Effect |
 | --- | --- |